Saturday, April 28, 2012

 1963: "He's So Fine" by the Chiffons topped the R&B chart for the fourth straight week.

 1968: Simon & Garfunkel debuted on the chart with "Mrs. Robinson".
-Beware: other music history sites tell you that they released the song on this date, and lose considerable credibility by saying that.
+(Beware: other music history sites tell you that they released the song on this date, and lose considerable credibility by saying that.
 Not true.
 Charts are printed up in advance--in fact, printing begins on Wednesday for a chart that is released on a Saturday.
-So you see, a song can't be released on the same day that a music chart appears in print.
-No, the correct "release date" of the single is in fact April 22, 1968, as Inside the Rock Era says.
+So you see, a song can't be released on the same day that a music chart appears in print.)

-1969: Jose Feliciano invited guests Glen Campbell and Dionne Warwick on his television special.
+1969: Jose Feliciano invited guests Glen Campbell, Andy Williams and Dionne Warwick on his television special on NBC.

 1969: Pink Floyd appeared at the Mother's Club in Birmingham, England.
 The concert was recorded for the upcoming album Ummagumma.